bizkite-co/getretirementtaxanalyzer.com/docs/financial-product-market-comparison.md

 analysis, retirement planning, and cash flow visualization.
-It can calculate retirement needs projections, which suggests it handles long-term aspects, but I still need to confirm if it supports the specific income sources and the 30+ year projection detail that Roadmap offers.
+It can calculate retirement needs projections, which suggests it handles long-term aspects, but I still need to confirm if it supports the specific income sources and the 30+ year projection detail that The Roadmap offers.
 Further Investigation Needed